boehs/oasis/Me stack.md

 ![[Pasted image 20211114181557.png]]

 I also was not a fan of the bubble they help you build.
-You can opt out of seeing news from certain sites, but goodness knows what we need is to escape this bubble, not to let us deliberately blow one/
+You can opt out of seeing news from certain sites, but goodness knows what we need is to escape this bubble, not to deliberately blow one.

-In the end, for me, this was the right idea in the wrong way, I hope duck or some other party not lead by google executives implements it for themself, it could be quite useful.
+In the end, for me, this was the right idea in the wrong way, I hope duck or some other party not lead by google executives implements personal search for themself, it could be quite useful.

-##

 # Local